Offinso North (Ghana parliament constituency)

 Offinso North is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.

-Augustine Collins Ntim is the member of parliament for the constituency.
+Fred Kyei Asamoah is the member of parliament for the constituency.
 He was elected on the ticket of the New Patriotic Party (NPP) won a majority of 3,014 votes to become the MP.
-He succeeded Dr. Kofi Konadu Apraku had represented the constituency in the 4th Republic parliament.
+He succeeded Augustine Collins Ntim who had represented the constituency in the 4th Republic parliament.